What is global atmospheric circulation?

-The air across the planet moves in a specific way.
-This movement starts at the equator, the hottest part of the Earth.
-Due to high temperatures at the equator, the air rises up into the atmosphere.
-This creates low pressure (as the air is rising it puts less pressure on the Earth’s surface).
-As the air rises it becomes colder, causing condensation (forming clouds) that leads to rainfall.
+Temperatures at the equator are high because incoming solar radiation is more intense as the sun’s energy is more concentrated.
+Due to high temperatures at the equator, the air rises into the atmosphere.
+This creates low pressure (as the air rises, it puts less pressure on the Earth’s surface).
+As the air rises, it becomes colder, causing condensation (forming clouds) that leads to rainfall.
 This is why tropical rainforests are found along the equator!

-When the air reaches the top of the atmosphere it needs somewhere to go.
+When the air reaches the top of the atmosphere, it needs somewhere to go.
 Some of the air travels north and some south of the equator.
-The air cools and then sinks at around 30° north and south of the equator.
-As the air is sinking this creates high pressure.
-As moisture in the sinking air fell at the equator it is dry so few clouds form here.
+The air cools and then sinks around 30° north and south of the equator.
+As the air sinks, this creates high pressure.
+As moisture in the sinking air fell at the equator, it is dry, so few clouds form here.
 This is why deserts are found along 30° north and south of the equator.

-The movement of air between the equator and 30° north and south is known as the Hadley Cell.
-Air rises again at around 60° north and south and descends again around 90° north and south forming the Ferrel and Polar Cell.
+The air movement between the equator and 30° north and south is known as the Hadley Cell.
+Air rises at around 60° north and south and descends at around 90° north and south, forming the Ferrel and Polar Cell.